muratk3n/thirdwave/en/README.md

 situation and vote for the guy who won it, but they didn't.
 Churchill's ass was grass.

-The decision for a candidate is in general terms, a combo of 'how am I doing', 'do I like this guy', and 'did he stay too long'.
+The decision to keep the incumbent is in very general terms, a combo of 'how am I doing', 'do I like this guy', and 'did he stay too long'.

 "Shouldn't people 'understand' that there was a pandemic which effected econ and not care abt the GDP fall, still vote for Trump?"